gender-bias/gender-bias-web/README.md

 ### Testing

+To run the tests in dependently of the existing backend, run `yarn test-serve` / `npm run test-serve`

 To run the entire test suite, run `yarn test` / `npm test`

 To perform a single test run `yarn test --grep 'test name'`/ `npm test -- --grep 'test name'` specifying the name of the test you wish to run.